danielamadori/Simulator-BPMN-CPI/README.md

 Let's describe the structure of the main models used in this project.

+**All models types used for type checking can be found in `src/models/types.py`**

 ## BPMN Structure/Region Models

 BPMN package contains all the classes to represent a BPMN diagram as a parse tree.
-Parse tree have 6 types of nodes(also called regions):
+The parse tree has 6 types of nodes(also called regions):

 * **Task**: represents a task in the BPMN diagram.
 * **Nature**: represents a nature in the BPMN diagram.